 Leprosy Leprosy Leprosy is a chronic infection usually caused by the bacteria Mycobacterium leprae or Mycobacterium lepromatosis.
-It results in damage primarily to the peripheral nerves (the nerves outside the brain... read more is caused by other mycobacteria.
+It results in damage primarily to the peripheral nerves (the nerves outside... read more is caused by other mycobacteria.

 Tuberculosis has been a serious public health problem for a long time.
 In the 1800s, the disease caused more than 30% of all deaths in Europe.
 With the advent of antituberculosis antibiotics in the late 1940s, the battle against tuberculosis seemed to be won.
 However, because of factors such as inadequate public health resources, reduced immune response due to HIV/AIDS, the development of drug resistance Antibiotic resistance Bacteria are microscopic, single-celled organisms.
 They are among the earliest known life forms on earth.
 There are thousands of different kinds of bacteria, and they live in every conceivable... read more , and extreme poverty in many parts of the world—tuberculosis continues to be a deadly disease worldwide, as the following statistics from 2016 show:

 There were an estimated 9.9 million new cases of symptomatic tuberculosis and an estimated 1.5 million deaths from the disease.

 Most new cases occurred in Southeast Asia (43%), which includes India and Pakistan, followed by Africa (25%) and the Western Pacific (18%), which includes China, Japan, the Philippines, and Australia.